 Westmoreland Congregational United Church of Christ charges the Board of Social Justice & Action (SJA) with the responsibility and privilege of managing the SJA Grant Program.
-Once a year in the fall, funds ranging from $1,500 to $5,000 will be distributed to non-profit 501(c)(3) organizations whose programs address people’s unmet needs and expand their opportunities.
+Once a year in the fall, funds ranging from $1,500 to $5,000 are distributed to non-profit 501(c)(3) organizations whose programs address people’s unmet needs and expand their opportunities.
 Funds are raised from special congregational offerings during Christmas and Easter.
-In the past, SJA grants have supported programmatic activities that address persistent and urgent issues, such as shelter/housing/food; nutrition/medical care/health education; elementary school tutoring & activities; teen development; job training; and transitions to self-sustaining independence.
-Click here for information about the organizations that were awarded 2017-2018 Social Justice and Action Grants.
+In the past, SJA grants have supported programmatic activities that address persistent and urgent issues, such as shelter/housing/food, nutrition/medical care/health education, elementary school tutoring & activities, teen development and job training, and transitions to self-sustaining independence.

 Criteria for Funding:

-Funding requested must be targeted toward a specific program or project serving the DC metropolitan area.
+Funding requested must be targeted toward a specific program or project serving the DC metropolitan area; and

 Organizations must be of a size and scope whereby a modest grant could have an impact.

 The SJA Board will examine the overall revenue and expenses of each organization, including the annual compensation for the executive director and/or president, for financial accountability and transparency.

 Please check back later for our 2019-2020 grant application, which will be due in October 2019.